IanBoyanZhang/CoffeeBeforeArch.github.io/_posts/2020-08-04-atomic-vs-mutex.md

 Let's step through what's going on here.
 Each iteration of the loop, we use a `std::lock_guard` to lock our `std::mutex`.
 If a thread finds the `std::mutex` is already locked, it waits for the lock to be released.
 If a thread finds the `std::mutex` unlocked, it locks the `std::mutex`, increments `shared_val`, then unlocks the mutex (the `std::lock_guard` object locks the mutex when it is created, and releases it when it is destroyed).

-Let's take a looks at the low-level assembly:
+Let's take a look at the low-level assembly:

 ```
        │20:┌─→mov   %r12,%rdi